diku-dk/futhark/docs/c-api.rst

     of this entry point.
 These are not necessarily unique to the entry point.

+  * A list of all *attributes* attached to the entry point.
+These are the string representation of the attributes and may require further parsing.
+Does not include attribute brackets used in the Futhark syntax, meaning that an attribute ``#[foo]`` becomes simply an entry ``"foo"`` in this list.
+The attributes appear in no particular order.

 * A mapping from the name of each non-scalar type to:

   * The C type used to represent this type (which is in practice